Welcome to the Intermountain Roundwood Association website.

 Properly treated roundwood posts and poles are the preferred choice of the agricultural industry for fencing and other ranch and farm projects.

-materials are also popular for ranchette perimeter fencing, and are frequently specified by highway and park departments.
+These materials are also popular for ranchette perimeter fencing, and are frequently specified by highway and park departments.

 Preservative-treated posts and poles are strong, attractive, easy to install and feature a long service life.
 Properly treated wood is safe for the environment and utilizes sustainable, renewable resources to meet many agricultural and fencing needs.